sumon-ohid/Sumon-ohid/README.md

 ## 🚀 About Me

-I like to build web apps.
+Turning ideas into web apps.
 Here are some of my projects:

 - [Replai](https://replai.tech)
 - [LaunchJet](https://www.launchjet.dev)